cohenchris/website/content/projects/zigbee.md

 Most of the time, this information can be found in the product description.

 ## Smartifying
-### Lights
+### Core Components
-When smartifying lights, you have a few options:
+If you want to make a dumb device smart, you have a few options:

 #### Plugs

-For any free-standing lamps, a smart plug is the easiest solution.
+If it works for your scenario, a smart plug is the easiest solution.
-These plugs "toggle" by allowing or disallowing the flow of electricity to the connected device.
+These plugs "toggle" by allowing or blocking the flow of electricity to the connected device.

 I use smart plugs for lamps and fans.
+Easy setup, no maintenance, and it's a breeze to swap out devices with no change to my HomeAssistant setup.

 ![Plugs](/images/zigbee/plugs.webp)